Personal-CS50-WEB/Final-project/README.md

    - SurveyResultSerializer: Contains serializer class for survey model which is nested dynamic serializer contains submissions and questions fields as childs of the         parent class, using that serializer in result view to represent the closed survey data.
    - SubmissionSerializer:  Contains serializer class for submission model wich is nested dynamic serializer contains submission answers field as a child,     SubmissionSerializer contains create function that handles create new record in Submission model and it's child Answer model and depending on question type (radio, checkbox, text, integer or score) new record in TextAnswer or IntegerAnswer or OptionAnswer will be created.

-- **views files**: Contains the views files.

-  - SurveyView: using DRF viewset class SurveyView is read only class that allows to list active surveys or retrieve one survey using  SurveySerializer as              serializer_class.
-  - SubmissionView: using DRF mixins class SubmissionView is mixins.CreateModelMixin, mixins.ListModelMixin, class that allows to create new record in Submission model      and list submissions for one survey using SubmissionSerializer as serializer_class.
-  - ExpiredSurveyViewSet: using DRF viewset class SurveyView is read only class that allows to list closed surveys or retrieve one survey using SurveyResultSerializer   as serializer_class.
-  - UserSubmissionView: using DRF mixins class SubmissionView is read only class that allows to  list submissions for surveys the user submit and  retrieve one    submission  using SubmissionSerializer as serializer_class and IsAuthenticated as permission_classes.
-  - UserSurveyView: using DRF mixins class SubmissionView is mixins.CreateModelMixin, mixins.ListModelMixin, mixins.UpdateModelMixin, class that allows user who is   Authenticated to create new  record in Survey model, list that user surveys and update deadline for surveys (using IsOwner permission class) using SurveySerializer as serializer_class.
-  - TypesAPIView : view allows users to get question types.

-- **urls.py file** : Contains the APIs paths.
-- **routers.py file** : Contains the routes for every view.

 ### **The Frontend:**
  ### **React** :
  **src folder**: